alexferrari88/bloomreach-light-management-app/README.md

 ## Acknowledgements

+- My wife for her unweavering support
+- Claude 3.7 Sonnet for providing the majority of the code
+- Google Gemini 2.5 Pro for helping fixing deployment issues
 - Bloomreach CMS for their API
-- ShadCN UI for the accessible component library base
+- ShadCN UI for the awesome component library